mathemakitten/gradient-checkpointing/README.md

 # Gradient checkpointing
 Gradient checkpointing for graph mode execution in Tensorflow 2

+This is a standalone version extracted from the original implementation in [tf-slim](https://github.com/google-research/tf-slim/blob/a62dc893de5e46e6f2e9ec24a74b2abce026307a/tf_slim/layers/rev_block_lib.py).

-If using eager execution, the [tf.recompute_grad](https://www.tensorflow.org/api_docs/python/tf/recompute_grad) functionality should be used.
+If using eager execution, use [tf.recompute_grad](https://www.tensorflow.org/api_docs/python/tf/recompute_grad).

 For more information on recomputing gradients between graph nodes during backpropagation, see [the original gradient checkpointing repository](https://github.com/cybertronai/gradient-checkpointing).